Correlated Wishart Matrices Classification via an Expectation-Maximization Composite Likelihood-Based Algorithm: Model

 In light of our scientific objective to classify the RCDs, the mean matrix $\bm{\Sigma}_t$ is specified as a term dependent on a latent group variable.
 It is specified as $\bm{\Sigma}_t|[Z_t=k]\equiv \mathbf{S}_k$, where $Z_t\in\{1,2,...,K\}$ is the latent group index.
 The latent group variable $Z_t$ independently follows a discrete distribution such that $Pr(Z_t=k)=\omega_k$, denoted as

 The hyperparameters $\{\mathbf{S}_k: k=1,2,...,K\}$ are the known and given values describing the features of each group ($k\in\{1,2,...,K\}$) in terms of positive definite matrices.
 The hyperparameters $\{\mathbf{S}_k: k=1,2,...,K\}$ can be obtained from the training data and/or the experienced values.
+Because the hyperparameters $\{\mathbf{S}_k: k=1,2,...,K\}$ are known and thus the images are classified in a supervised manner, we refer the process of identifying which of a set of categories an image belongs to as \textit{classification}.
 The number of components $K$ is also given and fixed.
 Based on this hierarchical model setup, $Z_t$ can be used as a group indicator to classify the image $t$ to a group $k\in\{1,2,...,K\}$.